Determining Number of Kneser Graphs: Exact Values and Improved Bounds: Introduction

 In this paper, we provide some improved bounds on the determining number of Kneser graphs.
 Moreover, we provide the exact value of the determining number for some subfamilies of Kneser graphs.
 In Section \ref{recursion-section}, we prove some recursions involving $Det(K(n,k))$ with respect to both $n$ and $k$.
+In particular, Theorem \ref{thm:rec_for_k_fixed} and Theorem \ref{thm:rec_for_n_fixed} are crucial for the proofs of the main results in the forthcoming sections.
 In Section \ref{exact-value-section}, we find the exact value of determining number of $K(n,k)$ when $n=2k+1$.
-We also find $Det(K(n,k))$ when $n=2k+2$ is a power of $2$.
-In Section \ref{Bounds-section}, we prove some lower and upper bounds on $Det(K(n,k))$.
-Some of these upper bounds were proved in \cite{kneser} using hypergraphs.
-We provide alternative proofs of those bounds.
-Moreover, we present some improved upper bounds compared to \cite{kneser}.
+It is to be noted that exact value of determining number of $K(n,k)$ for $n=2k+1$ was known earlier only when $n+1$ is a power of $2$ (shown by blue squares in Figure \ref{diagram}, whereas we found the exact value for all the points on the blue straight line in Figure \ref{diagram} (See Theorem \ref{thm:main_theorem_sec2})).
+We also find $Det(K(n,k))$ when $n=2k+2$ is a power of $2$ (shown by black squares in Figure \ref{diagram}).
+In fact, we prove that the value of $Det(K(n,k))$ when $n=2k+2$, i.e., $(n,k)$ lie on the bold black straight line shown in Figure \ref{diagram} (even if it is not a power of $2$), is one of the two consecutive integers.
+In Section \ref{Bounds-section}, we prove some improved lower and upper bounds on $Det(K(n,k))$ compared to those in (\cite{boutin}) and (\cite{kneser}).
+In particular, Theorem \ref{thn:lowerbound} improves upon the lower bound given in \cite{boutin} and Theorem \ref{thm:stronger_upper_bound} is an improvement of Theorem \ref{thm:Caceres} (Theorem 3.1, \cite{kneser}).
 Figure \ref{diagram} illustrates the value of $n$ and $k$ for which the exact value of $Det(K(n,k))$ is known or an upper bound is known.
-In Section \ref{f(r)-section}, we prove some results on the number $f(r)$ of Kneser graphs with determining number $r$.
-Namely, we prove some upper and lower bounds of $f(r)$ and show that $f(r)$ is an increasing function (in fact, a convex function).
-For definitions and terms used in the paper, readers are referred to the classic book by Godsil and Royle \cite{godsil-royle}.
+The yellow region is where the exact value of determining number was previously known from Theorem \ref{caceres_first_main_result}.
+Caceres {\it et.al.} also showed that above the yellow region, $Det(K(n,k))\leq k$.
+We prove a stronger upper bound as shown in different shades of grey in Figure \ref{diagram}, i.e., as we move from darker shades of grey to lighter shades of grey, our upper bounds are progressively tighter than that proved in \cite{kneser}.
+For definitions and terms used in the paper, readers are referred to the classic book \cite{godsil-royle}.